SSimonPhd/iservice/README.md

 1. Added blink effect to local storage total
 1. Added footer with copyright and validator links
 1. Added comments to all files where appropriate
-2. Updated README with project details, screenshot, and links
+1. Updated README with project details, screenshot, and links
+1. STATS: 2 Branches (test & main), 115 commits, 1,411 ++ additions to code,  980 -- deletions

 - Screenshot